Central Coast (New South Wales): Health

 The Central Coast has two large public hospitals with emergency departments.
-The Gosford Hospital is the largest hospital in the region that is located near the Gosford CBD with 460 beds, Wyong Hospital is the second largest hospital of the Central Coast which has 274 beds, it is located at Hamlyn Terrace that is approximately 8 km north of the Wyong town centre, along the Pacific Highway with 274 beds.
+The Gosford Hospital is the largest hospital in the region that is located near the Gosford CBD with 460 beds.
+Wyong Hospital is the second largest hospital of the Central Coast which has 274 beds.
+It is located at Hamlyn Terrace which is approximately 8 km north of the Wyong town centre, along the Pacific Highway.
 Additionally, there is a small public hospital in Woy Woy and a Health Care Centre at Long Jetty.
 The largest private hospital on the Central Coast is Gosford Private Hospital located at North Gosford.
 Brisbane Waters Private in Woy Woy, Tuggerah Lakes Private at Kanwal and Berkeley Vale Private are also major healthcare providers.
 The region has 21 aged care facilities.
 New South Wales Ambulance has seven ambulance stations on the Central Coast located at Bateau Bay, Doyalson, Ettalong, Point Clare, Terrigal, Toukley and Wyong.